BazziteOS - Post Script

 warn "Failed to download certificate from ${CERT_URL}"

-warn "Ensure ghost.baden.braedach.com is reachable from this machine."
+warn "Ensure blog.baden.braedach.com is reachable from this machine."

 else